CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - `find` is entered into the command box.

 ## Delete Command
-### Delete floating task by index
+### Delete event by index
-> Command: `delete float 2`
+> Command: `delete event 1`
-- Deletes `Take Vitamin supplements` from the Floating Tasks Active list and moves it to Bin.
+- Deletes `Register for MPE for modules` from the Events Active list and moves it to Bin.

 ### Delete deadline by keyword
 > Command: `delete quiz`
 - Deletes `Do lecture quiz` from the Deadlines Active list and moves it to Bin.

-### Delete event by keyword then index
+### Delete floating task by keyword then index
 > Command: `delete dish`
 - Lists two entries with the word dish, `Wash dishes` and `Run dishwasher`.
 - User can specify which entry to delete using the index.
-- We delete the first entry.

 > Command: `delete float 1`
-- `Wash dishes` is deleted.
+- `Wash dishes` is deleted and moved from Floating Tasks Active list to Bin.

 ## History Command
 ### View command history